Ayush0713/E-Commerce-Customer-Sales-Analysis-SQL-/README.md

 - 03_Data_Cleaning.sql: Handles missing values, removes invalid ages, and ensures data integrity.
 - 04_Business_Queries.sql: Basic and intermediate analysis.
 - 05_Advance_Queries.sql: High-level analysis using CTEs and Window Functions.

+  ## Key Business Questions Answered
+  - Find customers who are active in 2023 and have placed at least 2 orders but haven't placed a single order in 2024
+  - Which Payment Method has been used for the most transactions.
+  - Find the top 3 customers in each city based on their total spending.
+  -  Which are the top 3 best-selling product categories by total sales.